Prenuptial Agreement Lawyers in Monmouth County

 Drafting your own "marriage contract" has great appeal under all circumstances.
 But before you do, it is wise to seek legal advice, especially if you acquired assets prior to your marriage or civil union, or if one of the spouses or partners earns a significant income.

-The family law attorneys at the Law Office of Steven P. Monaghan, LLC have over 30 years of experience and can assist you in creating a legally solid prenuptial agreement.
+The family law attorneys at the Law Office of Steven P. Monaghan, LLC have over 60 years of combined experience and can assist you in creating a legally solid prenuptial agreement.
 Our founder, Steven Monaghan, is certified by the Supreme Court of New Jersey as a matrimonial law attorney, so he provides added knowledge in these matters.

 Need a prenup?
 Call the Monmouth County family lawyers at the Law Office of Steven P. Monaghan, LLC at (732) 624-6343 to arrange for your free initial consultation.